 Is Your Website and Online Store Mobile-Friendly?

-The majority of internet users are accessing the worldwide web from a mobile device, so it's important that your store is accessible via mobile and is mobile-friendly– meaning your site is optimized for mobile viewing.
-Your website must have a great UX design that is easy to use on both desktop and mobile.
+Most internet users access the web from a mobile device, and it's important that your store is accessible for most users.
+This means your site must be optimized for mobile viewing and have a great UX design that is easy to use on desktop and mobile devices.
 Another option is having an app built for your business.
 Find out whether website or app is best for business here.

 Purchasing and Checkout Flow